Shop Subscribe

 Real Teacher Tips for Classroom Games Students Love

 Playing games in the classroom is an excellent way to increase engagement and motivate students to retain information.
-Prizes aren’t always necessary, and games also help to build relationships between students, which is a win for everyone involved.
+Prizes aren’t always necessary, and games also help build student relationships, which is a win for everyone involved.
 Check out these real teacher tips for playing classroom games that students love.

 Classroom Game Suggestions from Real Teachers

 Sometimes, even just watching students play a game is a great time.
-But there are more benefits to playing games in class than simply enjoying a laugh.
+But there are more benefits to classroom gamification than simply enjoying a laugh.
 See what these teachers had to say when we asked them why they love classroom games.

 Why Play Classroom Games?

-Classroom games are not only fun for students, but allow teachers like the ones who left us these comments to incorporate review and learning into one activity students will love to participate in.
+Classroom games are for students and allow teachers to incorporate review and learning into one activity students will love to participate in.

 “I work at a STEM/STEAM school and games are a perfect opportunity to integrate it all into my lessons. “ – Allison B.